bytewax/helm-charts/README.md

       tarName: "examples.tar"
 ```

 In this example, we store a tar file in the configmap.
-This is useful when you need a tree of nested files and directories.
+This is useful when your python script needs a tree of nested files and directories.

 Following our example, the tar file has this content:
 ```console